GergelyTuri/chronicSleepRecordings/Hardware/setup-guide/pinnacle-system.md

 1. Fix the LED light pucks to the center of the plate mounts using screws
   * Feed the LED light cables through the outer hole of the plate mount
 2. Slide the LED lights, now fixed to their mounting plates, between the top of the aluminum framing and the ceiling
+3. Feed the wires through the cable hole found on the side of the Med Associates box
-3. Replace the manufacturer's LED light dimmer switch with the rotary dimmer switch
+4. Replace the manufacturer's LED light dimmer switch with the rotary dimmer switch
-4. Place a light meter inside the closed box to dial the rotary dimmer to the desired LED light intensity
+5. Place a light meter inside the closed box to dial the rotary dimmer to the desired LED light intensity
   * Our box's light intensity is set to **90 lux**
   * After determining the desired light intensity, mark a line on the rotary with a permanent marker
-5. Connect the LED light power cable directly to a 24-HR programmable outlet timer
+6. Connect the LED light power cable directly to a 24-HR programmable outlet timer
   * Program the timer "on" phase to be 12 hours

 ![LED pucks fixed to mounting plates](https://raw.githubusercontent.com/GergelyTuri/chronicSleepRecordings/master/images/led-mounting-plates.jpg)